ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.8 =
+* Fixed issues with links export and import functions
+* Added ability to export and import custom fields

 = 6.7.15 =
 * Fixed issue with being able to view links as single page items
 * Improvements for bookmarklet existing link verification